 Many people include a vitamin or mineral supplement as part of their daily diet; over half of Americans consume supplements daily, with many of these supplements being multi-vitamins.
 Mostly, these are taken once a day as a multivitamin and mineral formula.
 Multivitamin and mineral supplements vary in quality; in many, the form of the micronutrient may not actually be absorbed very well.

-Also popular are greens powders that supplement companies claim to be extracted from vegetables or so-called super foods.
+Also popular are greens powders that supplement companies claim to be extracted from vegetables or so-called superfoods.
 These can be problematic because there often is little or no information as to the amounts and which vegetables are used in the formula, or even which micronutrients these contain.
 Indeed, during the processing of the powders, there may be significant losses of some vitamins and minerals.
 If you plan on using a greens powder, it would be worth checking with the manufacturer to provide information about what micronutrients are in the product and at what levels.
-As Huel is based on foods and topped up with a micronutrient blend, you know what you’re getting.
+As Huel Products are based on foods and topped up with a micronutrient blend, you know what you’re getting.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here